1966 Toronto municipal election: Toronto mayoral race

 Incumbent mayor Philip Givens was challenged by two strong opponents.
 Givens was associated with the Liberal Party while Controller William Archer was a Progressive Conservative.
 The winner was William Dennison, a former Co-operative Commonwealth Federation Member of Provincial Parliament who was a longtime member of the New Democratic Party.
 Dennison, despite his labour roots was considered the most conservative of the three candidates.
-His slogan was "Respect for the Taypayer's Dollar".
+His slogan was "Respect for the Taxpayer's Dollar".
 Archer was the more centrist candidate, and had the endorsement of city councillors Charles Caccia, Kenneth Dear, and Hugh Bruce.

-Central issues during the election was the extension of the Yonge subway line north of Eglinton and whether it should run on a cheaper above-ground route or should built underground so as not to demolish homes.
+Central issues during the election was the extension of the Yonge subway line north of Eglinton and whether it should run on a cheaper above-ground route or be built underground so avoid demolishing homes.
 Perhaps the most important issue was Givens' advocacy for Henry Moore's controversial sculpture The Archer for Nathan Phillips Square also remained an issue.
 Originally the city had agreed to pay $100,000 for the modernist sculpture, but city council rejected the idea.
 Instead Givens succeeded in raising the $100,000 from private donors and had the sculpture placed in the square in front of city hall.
 Dennison strongly objected to having the piece of art in such a prominent venue.

 In the final vote, the city was divided along ethnic and class lines.
 Givens dominated the downtown core winning the votes of the young and the cultured.
 He also won the heavily Jewish neighbourhood of Forest Hill.
-Archer carried the wealthy Anglo-Saxon areas of Rosedale and North Toronto.
+Archer carried the wealthy areas of Rosedale and North Toronto which had large populations of British descent.
 Dennison was victorious by winning the working class districts in both the east and west end of the city, including strong votes from Italian and Polish areas.